CapsuleBot: A Novel Hybrid Aerial-Ground Bi-Copter Robot With Two Actuated-Wheel-Rotors: MODELING AND CONTROL

-CapsuleBot's control scheme in ground mode is similar to that of a balance bot.
-It employs a cascade PID controller, with the outer loop tracking the desired velocity along the body's $x$-axis and the inner loop tracking the desired pitch angle of the robot \cite{Philip2020balance} \cite{cao2023doublebee}. \begin{small}
+It employs a cascade PID controller, with the inner loop tracking the desired pitch angle of the robot \cite{cao2023doublebee, Philip2020balance} and the outer loop tracking the desired velocity along the body's $x$-axis.